SirVer/ultisnips/doc/examples/snippets-aliasing/README.md

 ![gif](https://raw.githubusercontent.com/SirVer/ultisnips/master/doc/examples/snippets-aliasing/demo.gif)

+These examples use thes [vim-pythonx library](https://github.com/reconquest/vim-pythonx/blob/master/pythonx/px/snippets.py) which provides set of functions to make coding little bit easier.

-Let's imagine we're editing shell file and we need to debug some vars.
+Let's imagine we're editing a shell file and we need to debug some state.

-Essentially, we will end up with snippet like that, that will automatically insert location of the debug statement and variable name.
+We will probably end up with a snippet that will automatically insert the location of the debug statement, the variable name and its content:

-Example of that snippet is shown below:

 ```
+global !p
+import px.snippets
+endglobal

 snippet pr "print debug" bw
 `!p
 prefix = t[1] + ": %q\\n' "